-(By the way, there are also methods for recording your assets that are intangible, too.
-These items have value that can’t necessarily be seen, such as a secret recipe or business plans.
-Think of these items as intellectual property that can contribute towards your wealth, which, if stolen, could give others some sort of advantage.)
+Intangible assets exist, too.
+These items present value that can’t necessarily be seen, such as secret recipes or business plans.
+Think of these items as intellectual property that can contribute towards your wealth, which, if stolen, could give others some sort of advantage.

-This may seem like a given for such assets as your home or other real estate investments, but remember to also insure things like precious metals and jewelry, too.
-Your homeowner’s policy will only cover up to a certain amount, so if you have more expensive pieces, you’ll have to add an endorsement to your policy specifically for those items.
+Insuring your home or other real estate investments seems like a given to most.
+Sentimental assets like jewelry, however, deserve that protection as well.
+Your homeowner’s policy will only cover up to a certain amount of potential losses.
+If you have more expensive pieces, it would behoove you to add an endorsement to your policy specifically for those items.

-In the case of your unlikely and untimely death, you’ll want to list out your assets, “with a detailed description of each item and its fair market value,” according to LegalZoom.
-This includes listing intangible assets as well as your valuables and collections that are special to you, such as comic books, heirlooms and so on.
+In the case of your unlikely and untimely death, you’ll want to list out your assets, “with a detailed description of each item and its fair market value.”
+This includes listing intangible assets as well as your valuables and collections that are special to you, such as comic books, heirlooms, and so on.

 This process will require that you have your collections formally appraised.
 This is good practice in general, as having items appraised regularly keeps counterfeiting at bay.

-It’s common sense that once you put your money toward any tangible asset, you’re going to take good care of those items.
-You’ll monitor or cultivate the land you own; or keep up with repairs on the homes, buildings or other structures you’ve invested in; or protect your antiques in climate-controlled areas.
-But for things like art, gold, other precious metals, gems, coins and jewelry, the method for which to store those items is a bit less clear.
+It’s common sense that once you put your money toward any conventional tangible asset, you’re going to take good care of those items.
+You’ll monitor or cultivate the land you own.
+You have to keep up with repairs on your home or other structures you’ve acquired.

 In other cases, you might not view protective measures as a form of protecting intangible assets.
 Those treasured comics?
 No chance they aren’t carefully stored using best practices.
 Rare coins, likewise, may be displayed by proud collectors in protective plexiglass.
 You might protect your antiques in climate-controlled environments.